tanadolmam/MapHistPlot/README.md

 # MapHistPlot
 Plot Heatmap from latitude and longtitude using Python.
 Then make it work with Tile Map Service.
+It also has option between speed and density.

 ## Overview
   To draw a heatmap, it requires several programs.
 I divide them it to 4 parts: